Fatimah Asghar: Early life

-Along with her orphanhood, the legacy of Partition is another major theme in her poetry.
-"Partition is always going to be a thing that matters to me and influences me," she once said.
+Along with their orphanhood, the legacy of Partition is another major theme in their poetry.
+"Partition is always going to be a thing that matters to me and influences me," they once said.
 "When your people have gone through such historical violence, you cannot shake it."

 Brown Girls

-In 2017, Asghar and Sam Bailey released their acclaimed web series Brown Girls.
+In 2017, Asghar and Sam Bailey released their web series Brown Girls.
 Written by Asghar and directed by Bailey, the series is based on Asghar's friendship with the artist Jamila Woods and their experiences as two women of color navigating their twenties.
 The two main characters are a queer Pakistani-American writer and an African-American musician and are played by Nabila Hossain and Sonia Denis respectively.

-"Often, our friends joke that we are each other’s life partners, or 'real wifeys.'"
-Asghar told NBC News of her friendship with Woods.
+"Often, our friends joke that we are each other's life partners, or 'real wifeys.'"
+Asghar told NBC News of their friendship with Woods.
 "And in a lot of ways we are.
 Jamila gets me through everything.
-She’s seen me at my worst, at my best, at my most insecure — everything."
+She's seen me at my worst, at my best, at my most insecure — everything."

 Brown Girls received an Emmy nomination in 2017 in the Outstanding Short Form Comedy or Drama Series category.